a-sync/game-server-watcher/README.md

 # <img src="https://i.imgur.com/2Ok3pxv.png" width="40" align="left"> Game Server Watcher
 A simple discord/telegram bot that can be hosted on a free service to monitor your game servers and players in style. 😎

 # About the Project
 The main goals of this repo:
  1. create a (simple, but capable) service/bot to monitor game servers
     1. get gamedig & steam api server info (_eg.: server name, map, players, etc._)
     1. relay real time server information to various channels via APIs (_eg.: discord, telegram, slack etc._)
  1. should be able to host on a free service (_target atm. is cloudno.de (nodejs 12.20.1)_)
- 1. graciously add more features based on community feedback ([discord](https://discord.gg/4tsbftsGJz) / [github](https://github.com/a-sync/game-server-watcher/discussions/new?category=ideas-requests))
+ 1. graciously add more features based on community feedback via [discord](https://discord.gg/4tsbftsGJz) and [github](https://github.com/a-sync/game-server-watcher/discussions/new?category=ideas-requests)

 ## Screenshots
 <details>